bookstein/buyotic/README.md

 If only 1 or 0 places are listed within the X-mile radius, the program pops up a "send a message" dialog.
 "Can't find what you want?
 Demand that retailers sell antibiotic-free meat!"

 USE CASE 3: CAN'T FIND THE MEAT***
-User is at the grocery store or is searching from home for ABF meat.
-They don't see the right meat in the store or they don't see the listing online.
+User is at the grocery store (or is searching from home on Buyotic.org) for ABF meat.
+They don't see the right meat in the store (or they don't see the listing online).
 Frustrated and angry, they click "send a message" on their desktops or phones.
 Using their GPS location (phones) or by asking the user to select the store they're at (or angry at), the app generates a pre-filled tweet or email targeted at either the company twitter handle or at the store manager.
 The user modifies the message (if they want) and then sends it.

+USE CASE 3.5: SHARING THE MOVEMENT
 The app asks for permission to share the message on Buyotic.
 If the user agrees, they are taken to the Buyotic page and see their message on a "wall" of support from other users.
 A pop-up asks if they'll share their action with others in their social networks.
 If they agree, a dialog allows them to share to FB or Twitter or other.